 Location, Population and Government: The City of Wadsworth is a statutory city located in Medina County, in northeastern Ohio, approximately 30 miles south of Cleveland and 15 miles west of Akron.
-The Mayor is elected to a four-year term with duties that include appointing the Director of Public Service, the Director of Human Resources and the Director of Public Safety to effectively administer governmental services for the citizens of the City.
-In addition, the governing body of the City is the City Council, which consists of eight Council members, including the Council President.
+The Mayor is elected to a four-year term with duties that include appointing the Director of Public Service, The Director of Human Resources and the Director of Public Safety in order to effectively administer services for the citizens of the City.
+In addition, the governing body of the City is the City Council which consists of eight Council members, including the Council President.
 City Council members are elected to their positions as part-time public servants.
-Each serves for two years, with the current terms beginning January 1, 2018 and continuing through December 31, 2019.
 The table below sets forth historical population figures for Wadsworth since 1990.